Open-Source Immunization Forecasting Software

 Supports Routinely Administered Vaccines

-ICE comes pre-configured with the childhood, adolescent, and adult schedules for fourteen vaccine groups.
+ICE comes pre-configured with the childhood, adolescent, and adult schedules for fifteen routinely-administered vaccine groups.
 The ICE rules are thoroughly documented on the ICE Wiki and are based on the recommendations of the Advisory Committee on Immunization Practices (ACIP).
 However, any organization may configure ICE to suit its own needs and can adapt ICE as new vaccines come to market and as the recommendations of the ACIP change.

 Why Choose ICE?